tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SA DPC Tour 3** - 8th
 * **PGL Arlington Major** - Did not qualify

-After May 16, 2021, Thunder Predator's TI invite fate was no longer in their own hands.
-They had quite a few points with their surprise top 6 finish at the Singapore Major, but it wasn't enough to guarantee no other team could leapfrog them in Kyiv.
-Enter the Evil Genuises who punched TP's ticket by assassinating NoPing, TNC, and Nigma uno a uno at the AniMajor.
+Not a very standout performance during the year and was among the darkest of horses to qualify through the SA regionals.
+Lucky for them, a lot things went their way.
+In lower bracket finals, Tempest had massive internet issues and basically had to forfeit the entire series.
+And for grand finals, Leostyle answered [who was in Paris.](https://www.reddit.com/r/DotA2/comments/x8457w/lmao/)

+That being said, they still played well throughout the SA qualifier and actually recently beat Fnatic in BTS Pro Series S12 while bootcamping in SEA.

-**What would success look like?** The Peruvian teams not having to commit country-on-country elimination in the bracket.
+**What would success look like?** How funny would it be if they win TI and then have to play in Divison 2 DPC next year.

-**What to spam in Twitch chat when Hokori are winning?** `TE QUIERO MUCHO ARTURITO FrankerZ`
+**What to spam in Twitch chat when Hokori are winning?** `lumiere es mi pastor nada me faltarar`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/entity.jpg" alt="Banner"></p>